 Final thoughts on using Shopify with WordPress

-Using Shopify with WordPress means that you can get best of the both worlds.
+Using Shopify with WordPress means that you can get the best of both worlds.

-Your website and blog will be still powered by the world’s best blogging and publishing software, while you can simply add the powerful e-commerce functionalities from Shopify.
+Your website and blog will still be powered by the world’s best blogging and publishing software, while you can simply add the powerful e-commerce functionalities from Shopify.

-Using WordPress, you don’t have to rely entirely on Shopify platform for your website and blog.
+Using WordPress, you don’t have to rely entirely on the Shopify platform for your website and blog.
 In contrast, using Shopify, you don’t need to spend a lot of time and additional costs for plugins and security features to build it all within WordPress.

 To summarise, using Shopify with WordPress can be useful to,